 In my free time, I enjoy crafting, reading, dancing, and spending time with my family.

-Baylor University - BS, Biochemistry
+Undergraduate Degree: Baylor University - Bachelor of Science, Biochemistry

 AP Calculus AB: 4